massdriver-cloud/docs/docs/introduction.md

 A project also acts as the parity boundary.
 All targets in a project will have the same blueprint of resources applied (although scale can be controlled independently).

-### Manifest
+### Manifests & Packages

 Manifests are _bundles_ that have been added to a project with a context.

-For example: You may add the 'aws-elasticache-redis' bundle to a project twice, once for `user-sessions` and a second instance for `caching`.
+For example: You may add the `aws-elasticache-redis` bundle to a project for multiple use-cases, one instance for `user-sessions` and a second instance for `caching`.

+A _package_ is a deployed intance of a _manifest_.

 ### Target

 An "environment" or "workspace" that a manifest will be deployed to.
 Massdriver doesn't enforce any governance on how you design your targets.
-They can be modeled by application stage (production, staging, development), by region (prod-usw, prod-eu), and even ephemerally per developer (alice-dev, bob-dev).
+Targets can be modeled by application stage (production, staging, development), by region (prod-usw, prod-eu), and even ephemerally per developer (alice-dev, bob-dev).

-Massdriver separates authentication and scale from the parity that is enforced by a project onto a target.
-This allows you to have the same 'architecture' for staging and production, but have a different scale for cost savings purposes.
+Massdriver separates authentication and scale from the parity that is enforced by a project.
+This allows targets to share the same 'architecture' for staging and production, but have a different scale for cost savings purposes.

-### Link

-A link is the line between two manifests.
-A link acts as a template for Connection creation at the package level.

-### Connection
+### Links & Connections

- A connection can be thought of as an "input" that is another package's artifact.
-This links that artifact as an 'input connection' to the package.
+Links and connections are the lines between manifests in the Massdriver UI.
+They can be thought of as an "input" that is another package's artifact.

-### Package

-A manifest that has been configured or deployed to a target.
+A _link_ acts as a placeholder for a connection when connecting infrastructure in Massdriver.
+Links are converted to connections once the source manifest (left-side) of the connection has been provisioned.
+They are indicated as dashed lines in the Massdriver UI.

+A _connection_ is indicated by a solid line.
+A connection represents a provisioned artifact that is connected as an input to the dependent manifest (right-side).

 ### Params

-User supplied parameters to package
+Values that are configured by an end-user to deploy a manifest.
+These are defined using JSON Schema (draft-07).

 ### Deployment

-The history of provisioning or decommissioning infrastructure or applications in Massdriver.
+A record of provisioning or decommissioning infrastructure or applications in Massdriver.

 ## Parity Enforcement